mfalzone/financial_calculator/README.md

 ## IMPORTANT CHANGES

-This is a fork of the [finance](https://github.com/marksweston/finance) library.
-The fork was made at version 2.0 of the original library.
-The first release of this library will not introduce any feature changes, it will only update the tests and documentation.
+This project started as a fork of the [finance](https://github.com/marksweston/finance) gem.
+The fork occured at version 2.0 of the finance library, and the first version of this gem is version 2.1.
+Version 2.1 is designed to be a drop in replacement for the finance gem, having only updated tests and documentation.
+However, starting with version 3.0, several significant changes have been made to the strucuture of the library as well as the underlying calculations.

 Since there are many additional calculations that can be included in this gem, I am working on developing a roadmap of which ones I will be adding and in what order.
 However,